-This was a prospective comparative study conducted at the Nephrology and Hypertension Clinics of Babcock University Teaching Hospital, Ilishan-Remo between August 2020 and July 2021.
+This was a single centre, comparative study conducted at the Nephrology and Hypertension Clinics of Babcock University Teaching Hospital, Ilishan-Remo between August 2020 and July 2021.
+Inclusion criteria

-Participants were 16 years or older mean age?, with at least a monthly regular clinic attendance, gave informed consent and were consecutively recruited.
-Participants with AKI met the KDIGO criteria.[11] each All-participant had renal ultrasound scan to rule out obstructive lesions.
+Participants were 16 years or older, who attended clinic at least once monthly, gave informed consent and were consecutively recruited.
+Participants with AKI met the KDIGO 2012 AKI diagnostic criteria [11] and participants with CKD met the KDOQI 2012 diagnostic criteria.[12]
+All participant had renal ultrasound scan to rule out obstructive lesions.